TokeHOlesen/PegSolitaire/README.md

 Since the game is rendered at a resolution of 320x240, it needs to be scaled up before displaying on a modern screen.
 This is achieved by blitting all game's graphics - the background, the board, the UI elements - to a "display" Pygame surface, which is scaled up before blitting on a "screen" surface, which is what actually gets displayed on the user's screen.
-The scaling factor is currently hard-coded as 3; allowing the user to change that value is a possible future consideration.
+The scaling factor defaults to 3, but can be set to any value in the 1-10 range with the command line argument -s or --scale (for example, "python main.py --scale 5").

 Rendering the game at a scaled resolution made it necessary to correct mouse input values.
 Since Pygame's mouse.get_pos() function returns the cursor coordinates relative to "screen" (scaled) and not "display" (unscaled), it